How to be the boss of your finances

 #3.
 Have an Emergency Fund

-If you don’t have a savings account, open one!
+If you don’t have a savings account for emergencies, open one!
 It’s best to have at least $1,000 saved.
 If you are starting from scratch, start with a goal of $500 in savings.
 This will keep you from using credit cards and racking up more debt when emergencies pop up.

 #4.
 Become Debt Free